eomerdws/PhilipposPracticum/README.md

 Godot Wild Jam #46 entry.

 I ended up stopping the Jam early.
 Mostly because I became overwhelmed trying to complete it, but my goals for my first game jam were not really about finishing the jam as much as doing these three things:
-* Iterate quickly over skills that I had just acquired over the last two years
+* Iterate quickly over skills that I had acquired over the last two years
 * Learn some small part of pixel art
   - Which I learned a lot from the Liberated Pixel Cup